Buckfast Bees: A Good Hybrid?

-Do you know about Buckfast bees?
-If you have been involved in the beekeeping community for any length of time you have likely heard the term.
+If you are involved in the beekeeping community, you have likely heard about Buckfast Bees.
 Though not as popular as they once were, Buckfast honey bees have a rich history in beekeeping.
 In years past, all of the older beekeepers in my area raised them.
-These honey bees offered some unique characteristics that beekeepers felt gave them an advantage in colony health and productivity.
+Today, I see more Italians and mixes in local hives but some of the Buckfast genetics are still out there.

 Buckfast bees are a hybrid breed of honey bees.
-A hybrid is created when two different races (or more) of honey bees are cross bred.
+A hybrid is created when two different types (races) of bees are cross bred.
 The hope, of course, is to create a hybrid strain with the best characteristics of both.

 Brother Adam used various strains of honey bees from around the world in his quest for the best.